SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## TypeScript

+- [algolia/instantsearch](https://github.com/algolia/instantsearch) - ⚡️ Libraries for building performant and instant search and recommend experiences with Algolia.
+Compatible with JavaScript, TypeScript, React and Vue.
+- [VisActor/VTable](https://github.com/VisActor/VTable) - VTable is not just a high-performance multidimensional data analysis table, but also a grid artist that creates art between rows and columns.
 - [wzc520pyfm/ant-design-x-vue](https://github.com/wzc520pyfm/ant-design-x-vue) - Ant Design X For Vue. 🔥
 - [aingdesk/AingDesk](https://github.com/aingdesk/AingDesk) - AingDesk can one-click run locally AI models on your computer, easy-to-use,It allows online sharing and supports DeepSeek, Llama, and other models.
 - [Auto-Plugin/autohue.js](https://github.com/Auto-Plugin/autohue.js) - 一个自动提取图片主题色让图片和背景融为一体的工具